 In the late 90’s I started an internet search late one night for a hard of hearing support group.
-I felt alone in my hearing loss and desperately wanted to know others like me, how they coped and if there were secrets for getting by in the world.
+I felt alone in my hearing loss and desperately wanted to know how others like me coped.
+Were there secrets for getting by in the world?
 The first few entries listed on the search showed ALDA (Association of Late-Deafened Adults) and SHHH (Self Help for the Hard of Hearing now Hearing Loss Association of America).
-Their websites featured chapters sprinkled around the country and while that was exactly what I wanted, I lived too far away from them in a remote part of California.
+Their websites featured chapters sprinkled around the country.
+While that was exactly what I wanted, I lived too far away from them in a remote part of California.
 The nearest chapters were at least 2 hours away and that just wasn’t practical or feasible.

 Searching further I ran across the SayWhatClub website.
 It was an internet based community and I joined right away.
 I don’t need to tell you all how much I learned and the new friends I made because you probably already know.
 I learned everything I know about hearing loss here from others like myself.
 It was a godsend.

 In July of 1998, the SWC held their second mini-convention, a group camp site in Rocky Mountain National Park.
 I lived in Blythe, California, and on the way to Colorado, I picked up SWC member Joannie, also from the Connect list, in Vegas.
 We packed my green Mercury Sable full of camp gear and food and hit the road.
 It was our first face to face meeting though we were friends on the list.
 Talking in the car wasn’t easy but we still had fun traveling together.